Gelassen/information-security/README.md

 https://owasp.org/www-project-web-security-testing-guide/stable/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/04-Review_Old_Backup_and_Unreferenced_Files_for_Sensitive_Information

 ## By pass Basic Auth
 Basic Auth might be by passed due misconfugiration on the server side.
-It is done by using not intended Http request (e.g. PUT insead of POST) or totaly artificial Http Request:
+It is done by using not intended Http request (e.g. PUT instead of POST) or totally artificial Http Request:
 ```
     Authentication must be implemented with a <Limit VERB VERB VERB> directive.
 As this only enforces authentication for the listed verbs.
 If the restrictions only cover GET and POST for example you can bypass this with ver juggling (use PUT instead of POST)